bigscience-workshop/biomedical/UPLOADING.md

 + Set Owner: bigscience-biomedical
 + Set Dataset name: the name of the dataset
++ Set License: the license that applies to this dataset
 + Select Private
 + Click `Create dataset`

+The dataset name and the dataset loader script file name must match.
+For example, if your dataset loader script is called `n2c2_2011_coref.py`, then your dataset name should be `n2c2_2011_coref`.

+If there is no appropriate license available in the provided options (for example for datasets with specific data user agreements) you should select "other".

 ### 4. Clone the dataset repository